 Source of light for softboxes

 It could be a bulb or monolight.
 Usually, cheaper softboxes are in the kit with a bulb included.
-The more expensive one and more quality softboxes are separate and need some sort of light such as monolight.
+The more expensive ones and more quality softboxes are separate and need some sort of light such as monolight.
 They are usually expensive.
 And if you are not a photographer or filmmaker (or YouTuber), you don’t need a monolight.

 You can create soft light by using an LED panel.
-Again the rule – the bigger the led panel – the softer the light, but to use this rule, we have to also consider the beam angle and the number of LEDs.
+Again the rule – the bigger the LED panel – the softer the light, but to use this rule, we have to also consider the beam angle and the number of LEDs.

 The number of LEDs, more LEDs, more power, more brightness.

 Yes, you read correctly, an umbrella.
 But don’t be fooled.
 I don’t mean an umbrella for rain.
-Umbrella with functionality is similar to softbox.
-It spreading a small, intensive spot into the large light – soft light.
-It decreases the intensity of the light and light up the scene, so the umbrella’s disadvantages could be a lot of light spillage, and it’s not directional.
+Umbrella with functionality is similar to a softbox.
+It spreads a small, intensive spot into the large light – soft light.
+It decreases the intensity of the light and lights up the scene, so the umbrella’s disadvantages could be a lot of light spillage, and it’s not directional.
 But it is easy to store it and great if you are traveling and need to do an audition in a hotel room or so.